cs3216/cs3216.github.io/coursework/product-design/index.md

 Note that you are not limited to using InVision.
 You can use Powerpoint, or even paper and pencil for the wireframe sketches if that's easier for you.
 Whatever tool you choose, it has to be able to produce a mockup that fulfills all the assignment requirements.
 In particular, the mockup should be able to **demonstrate** user flow through the app.

 <div class="box">
-  <strong class="milestone-counter">Milestone 0:</strong> Tell us about your app.
-What does your app do?
+  <strong class="milestone-counter">Milestone 0a (Compulsory, not graded):</strong> Describe your app in one paragraph.
+What does your app do and why?
 </div>

 <div class="box">
-  <strong class="milestone-counter">Milestone 0a (Not graded):</strong> Explore the available tools and pick a tool and make sure everyone on your team is familiar with it.
+  <strong class="milestone-counter">Milestone 0b (Not graded):</strong> Explore the available tools and pick a tool and make sure everyone on your team is familiar with it.
 </div>

 <div class="box">
-  <strong class="milestone-counter">Milestone 0b (Not graded):</strong> Read through <a href="http://albancarmet.com/portfolio/elly/">http://albancarmet.com/portfolio/elly/</a>.
+  <strong class="milestone-counter">Milestone 0c (Not graded):</strong> Read through <a href="http://albancarmet.com/portfolio/elly/">http://albancarmet.com/portfolio/elly/</a>.
 This is to understand the importance of the User-Centered Design process and why we are forcing you to do this assignment in a certain way.
 </div>

 ### A note about terminology